top of page

 Prioritise Sleep

 Good sleep is crucial for maintaining mental health.
-Lack of sleep can worsen feelings of anxiety and stress, making it essential to prioritise quality rest.
+Lack of sleep can worsen feelings of anxiety and stress.
+This makes it essential to prioritise quality rest.

 Aiming for 7 to 9 hours of sleep each night is recommended.
 Establish a regular sleep schedule by going to bed and waking up at the same time every day.
-Consider decreasing screen time an hour before bed and creating a soothing bedroom environment with dim lighting and comfortable linens.
+Consider decreasing screen time an hour before bed.
+You can also create a soothing bedroom environment with dim lighting and comfortable linens.

 Your Path to Mental Wellbeing